dinexh/Project_Phantom/README.md

-# ZeroOne Club Website
+# Phantom Website

 ## Introduction

-The ZeroOne Club Website is a showcase platform designed to highlight the achievements, projects, and activities of the ZeroOne Club's Phantom team.
+The Phantom Website is a showcase platform designed to highlight the achievements, projects, and activities of the ZeroOne Club's Phantom team.
 The website serves as a central hub for the club's members and provides information about the team's focus on project development, learning, and teaching beyond academic pursuits.

 ## Features